Fact checkedFact Checked

 Greek Yogurt

-Enjoy a daily serving of yogurt daily to get a sufficient amount of healthy bacteria from included probiotic strains.
+Enjoy a daily serving of yogurt daily to get sufficient healthy bacteria from included probiotic strains.
 Typically, Greek yogurt has a lower amount of lactose than other yogurt types and contains probiotics Lactobacillus acidophilus or Lactobacillus casei[6].
 Eat Greek yogurt for a source of calcium, a reduced risk of type 2 diabetes, lower blood pressure, and plenty of protein and potassium to keep you sated.

 It is recommended to consume at least one cup of yogurt daily[7] to fulfill dietary guidelines.
 Eating Greek yogurt made from goat’s milk may be gentler for people who have lactose intolerance and a sensitive digestive system.